dheeraj510/deplot/README.md

 It is possible to use more than one source to render a page, or to create multiple pages from multiple sources (the `example` folder contains a simple blog built with `deplot` that uses this feature for its front page and `posts/` folder).

+The `deplot.rb` source has a few comments on the main methods, if you want to find out more about the way `deplot` works.
+Read it conveniently in your browser with [rocco][rocco].

 Install
 -------